arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 ## Processor

-The GIGA R1 WiFi's main processor is the dual-core STM32H747 (U1) including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
+The GIGA R1 WiFi's main processor is the dual-core STM32H747 (U1) including a Arm® Cortex®-M7 running at 480 MHz and a Arm® Cortex®-M4 running at 240 MHz.
 The two cores communicate via a _Remote Procedure Call_ mechanism that allows calling functions between each processor seamlessly.

 ## Wi-Fi®/Bluetooth® Connectivity